ClientEarth: State aid

 Along with Greenpeace, WWF, Spanish energy companies and the regional authority of Galicia, ClientEarth has intervened regarding the European Commission's decision to approve subsidies to the Spanish coal industry.
 The approved plan gives preferential access to the wholesale electricity market in Spain for power plants that run on domestic coal.
 Spanish electricity utilities, including Gas Natural, Iberdrola and Endesa have claimed that this will force them to withdraw from contracts for cheaper imported coal and buy more expensive, lower-quality domestic coal, while the parties have also argued that the decision breaches European laws on state aid and the environment, and that the Spanish government aid will unfairly skew the European energy market.
 ClientEarth also expressed concern that, if the decision was allowed to stand, other countries may be tempted to use similar tactics to bolster their coal sectors.
 They and the other environmental groups rejected Spain's position that it was attempting to protect the nation's energy security, arguing that the country has an oversupply of natural gas and, at times, renewable energy.

+In 2015 ClientEarth on behalf of Greenpeace Energy attempted to sue the European Commission over approving state aid for the nuclear power plant Hinkley Point C "as a potential competitor on the energy market".
+The European Court of Justice eventually denied Greenpeace Energy's request as inadmissible in 2017.
+Greenpeace Energy at that time was primarily trading fossil gas under marketing brand of "eco biogas" even though actual biogas only made 1% of the gas sold.